MIROC-DOC/model_description/draft/p-rad.md

 $$
 the formula, as such above, can be relatively precisely calculated by the addition of a finite number (sub-channels) of exponential terms.
 This method has furthermore the advantage easy to consider the absorption and scattering at the same time.

 In the MIROC 6.0, by changing the radiation parameter data, the calculations can be performed at various wavelengths.
 In the standard version, the wavelength range is divided into 18 parts.
-In addition, each wavelength range is divided into 1 to 6 sub-channels (corresponding to the                                 in the above formula).
+In addition, each wavelength range is divided into 1 to 6 sub-channels (corresponding to the $i$ in the above formula).
 There are 40 channels in total.
 The wavelength range is divided by the wavenumber ( $\mathrm{cm}^{-1}$ ), 10, 250, 530, 610, 670, 980, 1175, 1225, 2000, 2500, 3300, 6000, 10000, 23000, 30000, 33500, 36000, 43500, and 50000.
 A global warming version with 29 bands and 111 channels has been developed.
 Additionally, a chemical version is also with 37 bands and 126 channels for chemical transport model and the boundary of the shortwave region is also changed to 54000 $\mathrm{cm}^{-1}$.
 In the MIROC 6.0, the global warming version is set as default.

-##  **Calculating the Planck function [PLANKS, PLANKF]**
+##  **Calculation of the Planck function [PLANKS, PLANKF]**

 The Planck function $\bar{B}^{w}(T)$, integrated in each wavelength range, is evaluated by the following formula.
 $$